-Continue reading our full ADP review to learn everything this payroll provider has to offer.
+Continue reading our full ADP review to learn about everything this payroll provider has to offer.

 Table of Contents

 The most important thing to know about ADP’s pricing is that it is hard to find prices online.
 You will need to schedule a chat with a salesperson to receive a quote for your business.
-And if a company isn’t 100% transparent with what you are paying per month, it can be difficult to shop for comparisons — however, ADP’s pricing is custom-tailored to each business’s specific needs, so we can understand why this is the case.
+When a company isn’t 100% transparent about what you might end up paying per month, it can be difficult to shop for comparisons; however, ADP’s plans are custom-tailored to each business’s specific needs, so we can understand why the pricing isn’t on the site for everyone to see upfront.
 (And if you want to use ADP payroll to integrate benefits such as managing retirement funds, the fees are notorious for being outrageous.)